The history of the ‘Schweppermannsburg’, the home to Farrago Festival, dates back to the beginning of the 14th century.

 Are you looking for a ride to the festival or do you want to fill empty seats in your car and save some gas money?

 We are hosting a “Farrago Travel Group” where guests of the festival can meet and team up for the journey to the castle.
 You will also find useful tips and recommendations regarding travel options posted by us.

 The group is private and actively moderated in order to maintain a positive, familiar atmosphere and prevent spam.
-As such you will be invited to the group automatically if you attend (or are ‘interested’ in) the Farrago Festival Event (link).

 We offer a shuttle-service from and to Nuremberg, where a multitude of long-distance travel connections are available (train, airport & busses).
 The shuttles conveniently take you to the festival site on friday and will return you to Nuremberg Central Station on sunday.

 Tickets for the shuttle-service can be acquired for 10€ (click here) and include the travel in both directions.